blackbean001/Image-Restoration-Agent/README.md

 3. Service enabled by FastAPI, run 'test_api.sh' to test.

 **To-dos**:
-1. Change model inference to service request. (&#10004)
+1. Change model inference to service request. (done)
-2. Use a service manager to kill least-used services when overloaded. (&#10004).
+2. Use a service manager to kill least-used services when overloaded. (done).
 3. Adaptively select GPU rank when launching new service for better GPU utilization.
 4. Provide option for Kubernetes deployment, and use polling, mps or time-slicing to improve GPU utilization.
 5. Inference acceleration for each individual model.